2021 Offers & Reviews: American Express® Credit Cards

 American Express has been around since 1850 and today is a multi-billion dollar company with offerings in countless countries.
 So, yes, most people would consider Amex to be prestigious.
 It’s a credible, innovative credit card issuer with a long-standing history of success in the credit space.

 Of course, some American Express credit cards are more prestigious than others.
-The Centurion or black card, for example, is only available to those who receive an invitation and meet large annual spending requirements.
+The Centurion, or Black Card, for example, is only available to those who receive an invitation and meet large annual spending requirements.
 With the Centurion, you’ll enjoy elite status to prominent hotel brands like Hilton Honors Diamond and Marriott Bonvoy Gold.

 You’ll also qualify for exclusive retail perks such as the Centurion Shopping Program, InCircle Rewards, and the NET-A-Porter Shopping Service.
 In addition, you’ll be invited to the exclusive Hertz Platinum status and Avis President’s Club.

 We can’t forget the access to a 24/7 concierge service, which can take care of your travel planning and gift-giving tasks.
-If you’re a big spender and receive an invite for the Centurion, the luxurious benefits may make your life easier and more enjoyable.
+If you’re a big spender and receive an invite to apply for the Centurion, the luxurious benefits may make your life easier and more enjoyable.
 Just be sure to pay the large initiation and annual fee.

 8. Is American Express Better than Mastercard or Visa?